 If a student pursuing a terminal MA decides they wish instead to pursue the PhD, they can apply for admission to the PhD program no later than the sixth week of their final semester and prior to taking their written and oral exams.
-If the student is subsequently accepted into the doctoral program, they will not take their MA exams or defend their thesis/paper at that time, but will instead begin preparation to take their doctoral written and oral exams, typically before the end of the next year in the program.
+If the student is subsequently accepted into the doctoral program, they will not take their MA exams (if they are on the thesis track) or defend their thesis/paper at that time, but will instead begin preparation to take their doctoral written and oral exams, typically before the end of the next year in the program.